quinetime/academic-paper-boilerplate/README.md

 example parameter:

-`--bibliography TestUnrealBib.bib`
+`--bibliography TestBib.bib`

-Or, you can put the bibliography file data in the YAML header and remove the '--bibliography' parameter from the command
+Or, you can put the bibliography file data in the YAML header and remove the '--bibliography' parameter from the command scripts

 ## NOCITE